Vampire2008/LethalReina_Modpack/base/files/README.md

 ### Additional steps

-After installing update all mods to latest versions
+- Update all mods to latest versions
+- Lauch game and close it.
+It needs to creating all config files.
+- Open config editing and find `CreatureReplacement.cfg`
+- Change parameter **Suits to enable Model for** to **CARed,CAGreen,CAHaz,CAPajam,CAPurp**

 ### Included mods